spsforks/SCons-scons-wiki/FrequentlyAskedQuestions.md

 * documentation writers
 * web designers and/or administrators
 * testers (especially if you use a non-usual operating system or tool chain) If you have time and/or resources to contribute, contact scons-dev AT scons DOT org, the SCons developers and tell us what you're interested in doing.
-You may also want to check out [http://scons.org/wiki/HowToContribute](http://scons.org/wiki/HowToContribute) , for some ideas about how you can help us.
+You may also want to check out [HowToContribute](HowToContribute), for some ideas about how you can help us.

 # SCons Questions

-<a name="shell_env"></a>
 [1]:
 ## Why doesn't SCons find my compiler/linker/etc.?
 I can execute it just fine from the command line.